 Linda Myoki Lehrhaupt, Ph.D., Sensei has been practicing Zen since 1979.
 She received Dharma Transmission from Fusho Sensei in 2012.Linda was ordained as a Zen priest in 1992 and served as Shuso, or Head Priest in 1998.
 She has also studied with Genpo Merzel Roshi and Nico Tydeman Sensei.In her work life she is the Founder and Director of the Institute for Mindfulness-Based Approaches based in Germany.
 She has been teaching in adult education since 1971 and has degrees in Education and Performance Studies, where she specialized in religious ritual and traditions.She has been practicing Tai Chi and Chi Kung since 1978, and for twenty years directed teacher-training programs in both arts.
 She is the author of Tai Chi as a Path of Wisdom(Shambhala Publications, 2001) and Co-Author of Mindfulness-Based Stress Reduction: The MBSR Program for Enhancing Health and Vitality (New World Library, 2017).

-Laurie Kido Lyons has practiced Zen since 2003.
-She is a Dharma Holder (Hoshi) and Lay Monk in the Open Mind Zen School and leads the affiliate group in Naples, FL.
-Laurie has been practicing yoga since 2001 and currently teaches Ashtanga Yoga and Zen at Open Mind Zen Naples, FL.
-Laurie also brings her practice into her work as an orchestral musician and percussionist with the Naples Philharmonic since 1999.
+Laurie Kido Lyons, Sensei has practiced Zen since 2003.
+She received Dharma Transmission from Fusho Sensei in 2018.
+She is a Lay Monk in the Open Mind Zen School and leads the affiliate group in Naples, FL.
+Laurie is an Ashtanga Yoga Teacher and also brings her practice into her work as an orchestral musician and percussionist with the Naples Philharmonic since 1999.

 David Jitsusan Vititoe, Ph.D., has been practicing Zen since 2005.
 Dave is a Lay Monk and Dharma Holder (Hoshi) at the Open Mind Zen school.
 He is also a current member of the Lay Zen Teacher’s Association.
 While living in Melbourne, Dave volunteered at the Lake County Correctional facility, teaching meditation and emotional intelligence techniques to inmates in the corrections system.
 Dave received his doctorate in physics in 1997.
 Since then he continues working as a scientist and engineer, building software systems for the U.S government.
 He currently lives in Dayton, Ohio.